-Overall, we consider that customers on the Site will be at least no worse off with this Site being served by SSE Water than they would have been, had the Site been served by Northumbrian Water and Thames Water.
-We consider that the potential effect on Northumbrian Water's and Thames Water's existing customers is very likely to be offset by the wider benefits of the new appointment and variation mechanism.
+Overall, we consider that customers on the Site will be at least no worse off being served by Independent Water Networks than they would have been had they been served by Southern Water.
+We consider that the potential effect on Southern Water's existing customers is very likely to be offset by the wider benefits of the new appointment and variation mechanism.
 We are therefore satisfied that customers would be no worse off as a result of our granting this variation.